TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_cpsw_fast_startup.md

 - To do so, remove the ENABLE_ENET_LOG define from mcu_plus_sdk/source/networking/enet/makefile.cpsw.am263x.r5f.ti-arm-clang makefile.
 - Recompile the enet-cpsw library.

+\endcond

+\cond SOC_AM243X
+## EVM Board modification

+- On AM243x-lp(PROC109E3), we need to disable Auto-negotiation in the PHY  and force it to strapped mode with external starp resistors connected on PHY.
+- To do that, modify below registers mentioned in below section for RGMII1 and RGMII2
+- For other variants of AM243x, refer the schematics of board to modify the strap resistors for that specific EVM.

+### Modifications for CPSW RGMII1:

+- Remove Strapping resistors from R138, R137, R139 and add the same to R265, R266, R264.
+All resistors are of same value.

+### Modifications for CPSW RGMII2:

+- Remove Strapping resistors from  R75, R74, R76 and add the same to R226, R227, R225.
+All resistors are of same value.

+## SW modifications

+- We need to disable Enet Logs and recompiler the enet-cpsw library.
+- To do so, remove the ENABLE_ENET_LOG define from mcu_plus_sdk/source/networking/enet/makefile.cpsw.am243x.r5f.ti-arm-clang makefile.
+- Recompile the enet-cpsw library.

+\endcond

+# Media Dependent Interface(MDI configuration)

+- With forced strapped mode, we don't have Auto-MDIX option in Phy, it can only be configured in manual MDI or MDIX mode, here in current configuration, we are setting both ports to manual MDIX mode.
+- Ports that are connected by MDI-to-MDI and MDIX-to-MDIX connections must use crossover twisted-pair cabling.
+- If straight cable is used, we need to put a switch in between the two ports.
+- Refer the crossover cable wiring shceme given below:

+  \imageStyle{crossover_cable.png,width:30%}
+  \image html crossover_cable.png Crossover cable wiring shceme
 # Tips to minimize link up time for Ethernet applications

-- Auto-Negotiation on Am263x-cc phy takes around 2-3 seconds, so to achieve quick link up, we cannot operate in Auto-Neg mode and have to use strapped and forced modes.
+- Auto-Negotiation on @VAR_SOC_NAME phy takes around 2-3 seconds, so to achieve quick link up, we cannot operate in Auto-Neg mode and have to use strapped and forced modes.
 - Forced mode needs to be enabled on both sides of nodes.
 - Typically Enet examples wait for 1 second after checking for link status.This is mainly considering auto-negotiation timing, but if forced and strapped mode, this delay can be significantly low, around 3ms(tested).
 - HW strapped of PHY is needed to disble auto-negotiation when the phy is powered on.